April 2025

 What is the weather like?

-It is spring like weather where we visit.
+Guatemala is called the land of eternal spring, so it is spring like weather most of the year.
 We encourage you to bring layers as it gets a bit chilly in the early mornings and evenings.

 What is the food like?